 The output should look like this:

-- Locate the line that contains [mysqld] label and add the following code below:
+Once the file opens, locate the line that contains [mysqld] label and add the following code:

 systemctl restart mysqld